ABOUT THE ROLE

-Interested candidates are invited to submit a CV and cover letter (mentioning also the source of the application) in English – merged into one PDF file – via the online recruitment system clicking on the button ‘Apply Online’.
+Interested candidates are invited to submit a CV and cover letter in English, merged into one PDF file, via our TI website Career Opportunities - Transparency.org clicking on the vacant position and the button ‘Apply Online’.

-Closing date for applications is Sunday, 2 May 2021.
+Closing date for applications is Tuesday, 15th of August 2022.